taikaa/SI507-HW6/README.md

 * **Check out the file `jquerylib_submit_example.html`.
 This is an example of code that uses a package called `jQuery` (and this will need you to have an internet connection to run it properly, although the other file does not).
 Check out resources above for more on jQuery!**

 * **When you enter input that isn't valid, you see an error that is red.
 Why is the error in red?
 Why is the response for valid inputs blue?**
-<br> Because within the style tag in the file, the class error was given a value of red using css, whereas the class good was given a value of blue
+<br> Because within the style tag in the file, the class error was given a color value of red using css, whereas the class good was given a color value of blue

 * **What is this line `var regex = /^[a-zA-Z]+$/;` helping with?
 And if you googled something to figure that out, what did you google, and what, briefly, did you learn?
 (If you didn't need to google, you can leave that out, but explain briefly what that line is helping the program do, anyway.)**
 <br> I googled ^ in regular expressions and came upon this great resource https://www.rexegg.com/regex-quickstart.html